-When your insurance company tells you your car is totaled in a wreck, you may wonder, “How do car insurance companies calculate total loss value?” when you have had a devastating auto accident.
-An insurance company determines value based on the vehicle’s actual cash value (ACV).
+When your insurance adjuster tells you your car is totaled in a wreck, you may wonder, “How do car insurance companies calculate total loss value?” when you have had a devastating auto accident.
+Your own insurance company determines value based on the vehicle’s actual cash value (ACV).
 ACV is calculated by subtracting depreciation from the cost to replace the car.
 Factors like mileage, condition, and market demand can influence depreciation.

-If you or your loved ones have been injured in a car accident caused by the negligence of another driver, the experienced car accident attorneys at The Kryder Law Group, LLC Accident and Injury Lawyers are here to help.
+If you or your loved ones have been injured in a car accident caused by the negligence of another driver, the experienced car accident attorneys at The Kryder Law Group, LLC Accident and Injury Lawyers are here to help with your auto insurance claim.

-Andrew S. Kryder, Esq. founding partner of The Kryder Law Group, LLC Accident and Injury Lawyers, explains, “The insurance company is going to look at the damage done to your car.
+Andrew S. Kryder, Esq., explains, “The insurance company is going to look at the damage done to your car.
 They’re also going to look at the value of the car.”

 “They look at the make, model, mileage, and condition [and] they come up with a general price for the vehicle as it existed before the accident happened.”
 Andy continues.
 After a mechanic provides an estimate of how much it might be to fix the vehicle, the insurance company considers the data and says, “‘Is it more to fix the car than the value of the car?’
 If it is more to fix the car than the value, they’re going to rule it a total loss.”